 Biometric/Fingerprint hardware:Required to encrypt/decrypt password hashes using a fingerprint protected key.

-Camera:Needed to take photos directly from DroidFS to import them securely.
+Camera:Needed to take photos & videos directly encrypted inside DroidFS.
 You can deny this permission if you don't want to use it.

 Verify OpenSSL signature: